National Space Centre (England): Space toilet

 A demonstration example of a Russian space toilet, constructed by NPP Zvezda.
 The appearance and size are the same as the type of toilet used on the Russian Mir space station.
 As a demonstration model it lacks the technological units needed for processing liquid and solid waste.

 Martian spacesuit

 An EVA Spacesuit used during the filming of Ridley Scott's 2015 film, The Martian.
 Worn by Matt Damon and various stunt performers, it was used with a rigging system to simulate floating in space.
 The costumes used in the film were designed to be accurate reflections of the sort of spacesuits that might be used in a near-future Mars mission.
-Academy Award-winning costume designer Janty Yates worked with NASA and Scott to ensure that this Extra-Vehicular Activity (EVA) spacesuit worked for the film, but also imagined the future of NASA spacesuit design.
+Costume designer Janty Yates worked with NASA and Scott to ensure that this Extra-Vehicular Activity (EVA) spacesuit worked for the film, but also imagined the future of NASA spacesuit design.